Expander Decomposition and Pruning: Faster, Stronger, and Simpler

-In the first inequality, the first term is from removing $S$ from $A$ in round $t+1$ and the second term is by \ref{lemma:matching}.
 The second inequality follows from \ref{lemma:proj}.
 The third inequality follows by \ref{lemma:bisection}$(1)$.
 The fourth and the last inequalities follow \ref{lemma:bisection}$(3)$ and $(4)$ respectively.
 The above bound hold with high probability.
 Now use \ref{lemma:proj} again, we know the expectation of the potential drop is

 \end{proof}